alohays/alohays/README.md

 - 🤖 Building autonomous agents with memory and personalization
 - 🔄 Diffusion models and generative AI
 - 🚀 Scaling research prototypes to production-ready systems

+### Let's connect! ☕

+I love meeting curious minds and sharing ideas.
+Whether you're a fellow researcher, student, entrepreneur, or just someone interested in AI - I'd be happy to chat!

+**[📅 Book a virtual coffee chat with me](https://calendar.app.google/rPZygV2ry7UiWev99)** - 45 minutes of free-form conversation about AI, research, career paths, or anything that sparks your interest.

 ---